PyCon UK 2022

 Find the flaws in your codebase ... before they explode

 You have built an awesome API; time for some exposure!
-How do you create and keep a documentation website up-to-date as your code evolves?
-This workshop will teach you how to write, generate, host, and update your documentation so it becomes part of your software development life cycle.
+How do you keep a documentation website up-to-date as your code evolves?
+This workshop teaches you how to write, generate, host, automate and version your documentation easily so it becomes part of your software development life cycle.

 Python 3.11 introduces new features that make it possible to raise and handle multiple unrelated exceptions.
 This talk briefly covers what they do and how they work, and answers a frequently asked question: why we needed to add new language syntax to handle exception groups.

 Data often doesn’t come in the best format for analysis, and understanding it enough to extract insights requires both time and the skills to filter, aggregate, reshape, and visualize it.
 This session will equip you with the knowledge you need to effectively use pandas to make this process easier.

 In this session, we will train a ML model to predict ROI of variable advertising spend budgets across multiple channels including search, video, social media, and email using Snowpark for Python and scikit-learn.

 Apache Kafka® is the de facto standard in the data streaming world for sending

 messages from multiple producers to multiple consumers, in a fast, reliable